gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      remove pragma Elaborate for unit "..." in unit "..."

-  This tactic is suggested when the binder has determine that pragma ``Elaborate``
+  This tactic is suggested when the binder has determined that pragma ``Elaborate``:

   - Prevents a set of units from being elaborated.